 To become a registered dietitian, students must complete an undergraduate degree in Nutrition and a dietetic internship.
-Students must meet the additional course requirements (beyond those in the Nutrition major) outlined below to be eligible for an approved dietetic internship.
-Eligible students may apply for the postgraduate internship in their fourth year.
+Students must meet the additional course requirements (beyond those in the Nutrition major) outlined below to be eligible for an accredited dietetic internship.
 Applicants must meet a spoken English requirement (see §13.3.2)

-As an alternative to the postgraduate internship, students may apply for the Integrated Dietetic Internship Program during their third year.
-In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 4.5 years and then the student is eligible for membership in the Dietitians of Canada.
-Applications are accepted from students in the Nutrition major during the third academic year.
-Under Alberta's Protection for Persons in Care Act, students may be required to satisfy a criminal records check before being allowed to participate in an internship program.
-Students may choose programs emphasizing metabolic, clinical and community areas of concentration.
-Dietitians are employed in health care institutions, industry, government services, retail food services, teaching, community clinics, public relations, the media, and private practice.
+Integrated Dietetic Internship Program: Eligible students may apply for the Integrated Dietetic Internship Program during their third academic year.
+In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 4.5 years and then the student is eligible for registration with the College of Dietitians of Alberta and membership in Dietitians of Canada.
+Students admitted to the U of A Integrated Dietetic Internship Program are required to maintain undergraduate registration and complete NUTR 469, 470, 471 and 472 prior to convocation.